CKalitin/ckalitin.github.io/_posts/2024-05-25-overallocation-of-labour.md

 The four principles laid out above:
 1. Do not be complicit in increasing the inefficiency of the world
-2. Do not create or work on scammable systems
+2. Do not create or work on scammable systems and minimize your participation in them
 3. Increasing productive output increases human flourishing
 4. Instead of scamming, BUILD!